FuseByExample/activemq-amqp-example/README.md

 Starting ActiveMQ
 -----------------

-Start the broker in a shell:
+Start the broker in a shell from the Apache ActiveMQ install:

-    shell1> mvn -P broker

-Alternatively you can start from an Apache ActiveMQ install:

-    shell1> <activemq_home>/bin/activemq console xbean:file:conf/activemq-amqp.xml
+    shell1> <activemq_home>/bin/amq

-Start the message consumer in another shell:
+Start the message consumer in another shell from the top level directory of this project:

     shell2> mvn -P consumer

-Start the message producer in another shell:
+Start the message producer in another shell from the top level directory of this project:

     shell3> mvn -P producer